octokit/graphql-action/README.md

 ## How it works

 `octokit/graphql-action` is using [`@octokit/graphql`](https://github.com/octokit/graphql.js/) internally with the addition that requests are automatically authenticated using the `GITHUB_TOKEN` environment variable.
-It is required to prevent rate limiting, as all anonymous requsets from the same origin count against the same low rate.
+It is required to prevent rate limiting, as all anonymous requests from the same origin count against the same low rate.

 The actions sets `data` output to the response data.
 Note that it is a string, you cannot access any keys of the response at this point.
 The action also sets `headers` (again, to a JSON string) and `status`.